axibase/atsd/search/synonyms.md

 ## Examples

-* The word 'money' has one synonym.
+* The word `money` has one synonym.

 ```css
 money => currency
 location => place, site
 ```

-Searching for 'money' keyword matches series containing either the keyword itself or its alias ('money' or 'currency').
+Searching for `money` keyword matches series containing either the keyword itself or its alias (`money` or `currency`).
-The same results are displayed if the 'currency' keyword is searched as well.
+The same results are displayed if the `currency` keyword is searched as well.

-* The word 'location' has four synonyms.
+* The word `location` has four synonyms.

 ```css
 location => place, site, Ort, место